OddStops.com is a website that writes about unusual places.

 Should you really be listing some of these places?

-Many of these places are swept under the rug because of their tragic history.
-Understandably, many of the locals consider them to be a stain on their community's reputation.
+Many of these places are swept under the rug because of their tragic histories.
+Understandably, many locals consider them to be a stain on their community.
 In their eyes, they represent a horrific moment in time that should be forgotten about.

 Unfortunately, whitewashing the past seldom works.
 From our experience in researching these locations, it only muddies the details and creates confusion.
-This inevitably leads to local rumors and ridiculous urban legends that seem far worse than the actual truth.
+This inevitably leads to rumors and urban legends, some of which seem far worse than the actual truth.

 For example, in Utah, a number of locals are under the impression that serial killer Ted Bundy had a secret "murder cave" where he tortured all of his victims.
 However, if you take a look at our guide to Bundy's Utah locations, you will see that this story has no basis in reality.